RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 * yellow = the number of results unnecessarily involving higher level functions or complex numbers
 * orange = the number of integrable problems that could not be integrated
 * magenta = the number of problems that timed out after 120 seconds
-* red = the number of results that were invalid antiderivatives
+* red = the number of results that were *not* valid antiderivatives

 The pie chart for Mathematica test results is divided into colored sectors as follows: